A Guide to Downsizing Your House

 A new start

 Downsizing to a smaller property can mean a brand new start.
-You may have had a major life event, and moving into a smaller property, often far away from your current home, can allow you to reflect, and think about the future.
+You may have had a major life event such as a bereavement, and moving into a smaller property, often far away from your current home, can allow you to reflect, and think about the future.
 New surroundings make a big difference.

 A bit of advice for downsizing